Samweli/qgis-stac-plugin/docs/installation.md

 ## From ZIP

-Download QGIS STAC APIs plugin https://github.com/stac-utils/qgis-stac-plugin/releases, select the required release and download its ZIP file.
+Download QGIS STAC APIs plugin [https://github.com/stac-utils/qgis-stac-plugin/releases](https://github.com/stac-utils/qgis-stac-plugin/releases), select the required release and download its ZIP file.

-From the **Install from ZIP** page in the QGIS plugin manager, select the zip file and click the **Install Plugin** button to install plugin
+From the **Install from ZIP** page in the QGIS plugin manager, select the zip file downloaded from the above step and click the
+**Install Plugin** button to the install plugin.

 ![image](images/install-from-zip.png)